ribes-technologies/owoce-4-0/index.md

 				<!-- </div> -->
 					<div class="col-md-7">
 						<blockquote class="mb-0">
-							A need for the innvovation in agriculture is growing.
-It is present on every level.<br><br>
+							A need for innvovation in agriculture is growing.
+I've experienced it throughout my career.<br><br>
 							Academically, where I perform the research.<br>
-							Politcally, when working with European Parliament in shaping the legislation.<br>
+							In European Parliament, shaping the future legislation.<br>
 							Most importantly, directly on the bluccarant plantation that has been in our family for generations.<br><br>
-							Berry plantations urgently need a helping hand from technology, to reduce costs and become environmentally friendly.
+							That's why I am certain, that berry plantations urgently need a helping hand from technology, to reduce costs and become environmentally friendly.
 						</blockquote>
 					</div>
 				</div>